 - 1. All development being in accordance with the approved plans. - 2.
 The landowner is to submit an application for a Kennel Licence prior to occupying the building. - 3.
-Until the Kennel is compliant and the relevant Building, Health and Kennel Licence approvals, a maximum of three (3) dogs over the age of three (3) months are permitted to be housed on the property at any one time.. - 4.
-The land owner is to upgrade the septics system in accordance with Local Planning Policy 13 and the Dogs Local Law 2008 specifications. - 5.
-The kennel is to be used for breeding and training purposes only, no boarding of dogs that are not registered to the land owner will be permitted on the premises at any time. - 6.
-The owner ensuring that the land is not laid bare of vegetation resulting in loose or erodible conditions. - 7.
-The approved Noise Management Plan is required to be implemented and adhered to at all times. - 8.
-The kennel shall not be used for human habitation at any given time. - 9.
-A Stormwater Design Plan being submitted to and approved by the Local Government prior to a Building Permit being issued. - 10.
-No second hand materials being used in the construction of the building without the prior approval of the Local Government. - 11.
-All signage being submitted to and approved by the Local Government prior to installation. - 12.
-A landscaping plan being submitted to and approved by the local government within two (2) months of the approval date. - 13.
-Landscaping is to be planted and maintained on the property to screen the kennel from the eastern and western side boundaries to the satisfaction of the Local Government.
+Until the Kennel is compliant and the relevant Building, Health and Kennel Licence approvals, a maximum of three (3) dogs over the age of three (3) months are permitted to be housed on the property at any one time. - 4.
+Once the relevant Building, Health and Kennel Licence approvals are in place, a maximum of fifteen (15) dogs over the age of three (3) months are permitted to be housed on the property at any one time. - 5.
+The land owner is to upgrade the septics system in accordance with Local Planning Policy 13 and the Dogs Local Law 2008 specifications. - 6.
+The kennel is to be used for breeding and training purposes only, no boarding of dogs that are not registered to the land owner will be permitted on the premises, except for a maximum of 2 breeding dogs registered to other owners are permitted on the property at any one time. - 7.
+The owner ensuring that the land is not laid bare of vegetation resulting in loose or erodible conditions. - 8.
+The approved Noise Management Plan is required to be implemented and adhered to at all times. - 9.
+The kennel shall not be used for human habitation at any given time. - 10.
+A Stormwater Design Plan being submitted to and approved by the Local Government prior to a Building Permit being issued. - 11.
+No second hand materials being used in the construction of the building without the prior approval of the Local Government. - 12.
+All signage being submitted to and approved by the Local Government prior to installation. - 13.
+A landscaping plan being submitted to and approved by the local

-14. Should a breach of the conditions of this planning approval occur, the Local Government reserves the right to revoke the Kennel Licence at any time and the dogs removed from the premises.
+- government within two (2) months of the approval date. - 14.
+Landscaping is to be planted and maintained on the property to screen the kennel from the eastern and western side boundaries to the satisfaction of the Local Government. - 15.
+Should a breach of the conditions of this planning approval occur, the Local Government reserves the right to revoke the Kennel Licence at any time and the dogs removed from the premises.